StanfordVL/OmniGibson/docs/getting_started/installation.md

                     1. The script will ask you which Isaac Sim to use.
 If you installed it in the default location, it should be `C:\Users\<USER_NAME>\AppData\Local\ov\pkg\isaac_sim-2022.2.0`

                     This will create a conda env with `omnigibson` installed.
-Simply call `conda activate` to activate this environment.
+Simply call `conda activate` to activate it.

                 4. Download **`OmniGibson`** dataset (within the conda env):